SimranaSinha/Generative_AI/Lab 6/README.md

 ## Conclusion

 Both RAG pipelines successfully retrieved relevant information and generated accurate responses.
 FAISS + OpenAI offers simpler implementation and high-quality embeddings.
 ChromaDB + HuggingFace provides faster response time and uses fully open-source embeddings.
 The best choice depends on project requirements such as cost, speed, and system complexity.

+---

+## Notes

+This lab is intended for academic learning and experimentation purposes.
+Model outputs should not be assumed to be correct without verification, especially in high-stakes or real-world applications.